Farid Anfasa Moeloek: Early life

 Farid was born on 28 June 1944 in Winong village in Liwa, Lampung, as the second youngest child of Abdul Moeloek Soetan Anjoeng, a physician, and Poeti Alam Naisjah, a teacher.
 Almost all of Farid's family members were physicians, with his brother, Nukman Moeloek, being a physician and professor of andrology at the University of Indonesia.
 His uncle, Sutan Assin, was a surgeon, and his cousins were also physicians.

 Farid's father, Abdoel Moeloek, migrated to the Winong village in hopes of evading arrest from Japanese forces, who targeted Indonesian intellectuals.
 During their stay in the village, Farid's parents provide free healthcare and education services, earning them respect from the village populace.
 His father also adopted children from the village.
 Following the independence of Indonesia in 1945, their family migrated to Tanjungkarang, the capital of Lampung.
 Abdoel took over the city's central hospital from the hands of the Japanese forces and became its head.
-During the Indonesian National Revolution, Farid recalled his father treating wounded soldiers from both sides alongside with the hospital staff, which inspired him to become a physician.
+During the Indonesian National Revolution, Farid recalled his father treating wounded soldiers from both sides along with the hospital staff, which inspired him to become a physician.
 After his father's death in 1973, the Lampung provincial council decided to name the hospital after him.

 Farid spent his childhood in Tanjungkarang, completing his basic education from the Xaverius elementary school to state high school in the city.
 As a child, Farid was known as an avid photographer and learner.
 He was given the nickname Yip due to his rhotacism.